GOLDEN TIGER BATTALION

 There are several ways to join the Army ROTC Program here at Tuskegee University.
-If you are in high school and are interested in being an ROTC Cadet, please contact a member of our recruiting team, (334) 727-8318.
-If you are already a college student here at Tuskegee University, you can began by taking the Military Science 101 class as an elective on you curriculum; it can be taken in lieu of physical education.
+If you are in high school and are interested in being an ROTC cadet, please contact the recruiting team at (334) 715-1477.
+If you are already a college student here at Tuskegee University, you can begin by taking the Military Science 101 class as an elective on your curriculum; it can be taken in lieu of physical education.

 "The order, the self-discipline, the pride that had been instilled in me by ROTC was a tremendous companion to my basic liberal arts education and prepared me well for my Army career, or for that matter, any career I might have chosen."